rick12000/vocalance/docs/developer/dictation_system.rst

 Dictation System
 =================

-Dictation is a core feature that converts continuous speech into typed text, with three distinct modes for different use cases.
-When the Command Parser identifies dictation commands ("dictate", "type", "smart dictate"), it routes them to the DictationCoordinator, which represents an alternative execution path parallel to automation commands.
+Dictation is a core feature that converts continuous speech into typed text, with four distinct modes for different use cases.
+When the Command Parser identifies dictation commands ("dictate", "type", "smart dictate", "visual dictate"), it routes them to the DictationCoordinator, which represents an alternative execution path parallel to automation commands.

 DictationCoordinator: The Orchestrator
 ---------------------------------------